Moving from Dubai to Bolivia

 For people importing pets into Bolivia, there are some important regulations you must remember.
 First, all pets must be at least four months old.
 You may be subject to a 32% duty over the CIF value of the animal at the time of customs clearance, and you must be present upon the pet’s arrival.
 Here are the required documents for import:

-- Certificate of Vaccination, issued in country of origin
+- Certificate of Vaccination, issued in the country of origin

-- Health certificate, issued by licensed veterinarian in country of origin
+- Health certificate, issued by a licensed veterinarian in the country of origin

-- Import permit, issued by Department of Agriculture, Fisheries and Parks
+- Import permit, issued by the Department of Agriculture, Fisheries, and Parks

 DUTY AND TAX RATE PERCENTAGE